yastn/yastn/docs/source/mps/init.rst

 Creating empty MPS/MPO
 ======================

-In order to initialize MPS :class:`yast.tn.mps.Mps` or MPO :class:`yast.tn.mps.Mpo` we have to create an object of that class.
+In order to initialize MPS :class:`yastn.tn.mps.Mps` or MPO :class:`yastn.tn.mps.Mpo` we have to create an object of that class.

-.. autofunction:: yast.tn.mps.Mps
+.. autofunction:: yastn.tn.mps.Mps
-.. autofunction:: yast.tn.mps.Mpo
+.. autofunction:: yastn.tn.mps.Mpo

-To initialize an empty object for MPS use :code:`psi = yast.tn.mps.Mps(N)` which creates MPS of `N` sites but without any tensors defined.
+To initialize an empty object for MPS use :code:`psi = yastn.tn.mps.Mps(N)` which creates MPS of `N` sites but without any tensors defined.

-Both :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.Mpo` inherit all functions from parent class :class:`yast.tn.mps.MpsMpo` but differ by a number of physical legs, i.e., one for MPS and 2 for MPO. :class:`yast.tn.mps.MpsMpo` supports one dimensional tensor networks, defined by list of rank-3 or rank-4 :class:`yast.Tensor`-s for  :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.Mpo` respectively.
+Both :class:`yastn.tn.mps.Mps` and :class:`yastn.tn.mps.Mpo` inherit all functions from parent class :class:`yastn.tn.mps.MpsMpo` but differ by a number of physical legs, i.e., one for MPS and 2 for MPO. :class:`yastn.tn.mps.MpsMpo` supports one dimensional tensor networks, defined by list of rank-3 or rank-4 :class:`yastn.Tensor`-s for  :class:`yastn.tn.mps.Mps` and :class:`yastn.tn.mps.Mpo` respectively.

-.. autoclass:: yast.tn.mps.MpsMpo
+.. autoclass:: yastn.tn.mps.MpsMpo

 Setting MPS/MPO tensors by hand